olivialaven/MGT502_project/README.md

 ### 1. Collaborative Filtering

 #### 1.1 User-to-User (u2u)
 This is a model that recommends items to a user based on the preferences of similar users.
 It uses **cosine similarity** as the similarity metric, and uses that as a basis for how to rank the preferences in order to recommend 10 items.
 Initially, we implemented a baseline model with default parameters, which resulted in a MAP@10 of around 5.65% and a recall of 29.07%.
-The reason the percision is low is most likely due to the fact that it can not be higher than 10% in most of the cases since there is only 1 "correct" answers in the cases where a user only has interacted with 3 items.
+The reason the precisionision is low is most likely due to the fact that it can not be higher than 10% in most of the cases since there is only 1 "correct" answers in the cases where a user only has interacted with 3 items.
 If that one item is not captured in our recommendation, the precision is 0.
 The recall can, however, be higher since if that 1 item is included, the recall would be 100%.
 This reasoning could explain why the precision is so low, and the recall a lot higher.

 When submitting these recommendation, we got a precision score of 0.1451 on the leaderboard, meaning that we are right under the threshold.

 To see if we could improve the precision, we tried to tune the number of (**k**) for similarity calculation, with the hypothesis that it would increase the precision.
-The final k-value our optimization model gave use was 22.
+The final k-value our optimization model gave us 22.
 This tuning increased the precision on our test-dataset to 5.68%, but reduced the recall to 28.70%.
 However, given the fact that we have very few observations for a lot of users, we began to wonder whether or not this tuning might have led to overfitting.
 We will get back to this discussion when we discuss the hybrid models.

 #### 1.2 Item-to-Item (i2i)
 Another technique we explored was the Item-to-Item CF. This model recommends items similar to those a user has already interacted with, based on shared interaction patterns across users, and also uses **cosine similarity** as the similarity metric.
 The process here was the same as for the User-to-User model, meaning that we started with a baseline model and then experimenting with tuning the number of neighbours used for the similarity calculations.